docarray/docarray/docs/advanced/document-store/elasticsearch.md

 ### Search with `tags`

 Text can be indexed when it is part of `tags`.
-This can be specially useful in applications where text data can be split into groups.
+This is mostly useful in applications where text data can be split into groups.

-For example
+For example:
 ```python
 from docarray import DocumentArray, Document